ardatan/graphql-tools/website/docs/stitch-type-merging.md

 - `selectionSet` specifies one or more key fields required from other services to perform this query.
 Query planning will automatically resolve these fields from other subschemas in dependency order.
 -  `args` formats the initial object representation into query arguments.

 This configuration allows type merging to smartly resolve a complete `User`, regardless of which service provides the initial representation of it.
+See the [basic merging demo](https://github.com/gmac/schema-stitching-demos/tree/master/02-single-record-type-merging) for a working example of this process.
 We now have a combined `User` type in the gateway schema:

 ```graphql
 type User {